github/developer.github.com/content/v3/activity/events/types.md

 ## PushEvent

 Triggered when a repository branch is pushed to.
+In addition to branch pushes, webhook [`push` events](https://developer.github.com/webhooks/#events) are also triggered when repository tags are pushed.

 {{#tip}}